Effective Date: April 19, 2011

 E.1.4 The Center Technical Publications Office or STI Manager helps to determine the existing policy for funding of the publication, if applicable.

-E.1.5 The NASA Center Technical Publications Office or STI Manager obtains a report number in the appropriate series from NASA CASI, if applicable (see Appendix D.2.4).
+E.1.5 The NASA Center Technical Publications Office or STI Manager obtains a report number in the appropriate series from NASA STI Support Services, if applicable (see Appendix D.2.4).

 E.1.6 The author, COTR, or GTO ensures that the required reviews are completed and that approvals are obtained (see Chapter 4.)